Some thoughts about opera:

 One act

-In progress; open for collaborators and commissions
+In progress; looking for collaborators and commissions

 Finalist: MassOpera New Opera Workshop 8